sympy/sympy_benchmarks/README.md

 $ asv compare COMMIT1 COMMIT2
 ```

-here `commit` can be replaced with branch names.
+here `commit` can be replaced with branch names or commit hashes.

 #### Running benchmarks for a selection of commits